docker/docs/docker-for-aws/faqs.md

 > **Note**: Your output will be slightly different from the above, depending on your swarm configuration.

-## Analytics
+## Metrics

-Docker for AWS sends anonymized minimal analytics to Docker (heartbeat).
-These analytics are used to monitor adoption and are critical to improve Docker for AWS.
+Docker for AWS sends anonymized minimal metrics to Docker (heartbeat).
+These metrics are used to monitor adoption and are critical to improve Docker for AWS.

 ## How do I run administrative commands?